lukexor/pix-engine/README.md

 ### Logging

-This library uses the [log](https://crates.io/crates/log) crate to provide various levels of logging.
+This library uses the [log](https://crates.io/crates/log) crate.
 To leverage logging in your application, choose one of the supported logger implementations and initialize it in your `main` function.

 Example using [env_logger](https://crates.io/crates/env_logger):